 Currencycloud is a global payments platform built on smart technology that takes the complexity out of moving money.
 Developers use our API building blocks to build customized payment solutions.
 Whether you want to embed our payments infrastructure into your products or services or build on top of it, we’ll fit into your business in a way that works for you.
 We take care of all the intricacies and regulatory hurdles involved with cross-border payments, giving you the tools to globalize your business (c)

-So, first of all, CurrencyCloud (as a competitor to a certain extent of TransferWise) provide you with virtual bank accounts (EU & USA).
-You can use these account both for collecting customers payments and for making payouts to customers or merchants.
+So, first of all, CurrencyCloud (as a competitor to a certain extent of TransferWise) provides you with virtual bank accounts (EU & USA).
+You can use these accounts both for collecting customers’ payments and for making payouts to customers or merchants.
 You can use CurrencyCloud with Stripe or any other payment acquirer if needed (usually you need).
 But what differs CC from TransferWise is that TransferWise works with Stripe only, CC can work with any payment acquirer, and can provide you with a “white label” payment method.